IBM-Cloud/openwhisk-darkvisionapp/README.md

 |[**Home page**](web/public/routes/home)|Controller and view for the home page|
 |[**Video page**](web/public/routes/video)|Controller and view for the video detail page|

-### Shared code between OpenWhisk actions and web app
+### Shared code between Cloud Functions actions and web app

-These files are used by the web application and the OpenWhisk actions.
-They are automatically injected in the OpenWhisk actions by the [**deploy.js**](deploy.js) script and during the [**build**](processing/extractor/buildAndPush.sh) of the Docker image.
-These scripts have dependencies on *Cloudant, async, pkgcloud* which are provided by default in OpenWhisk Node.js actions.
+These files are used by the web application and the Cloud Functions actions.
+They are automatically injected in the Cloud Functions actions by the [**deploy.js**](deploy.js) script and during the [**build**](processing/extractor/buildAndPush.sh) of the Docker image.
+These scripts have dependencies on *Cloudant, async, pkgcloud* which are provided by default in Cloud Functions Node.js actions.

 | File | Description |
 | ---- | ----------- |